 The Seven Habits of Highly Ineffective Writers

-I’m sure most people are aware of the highly successful, self-help/motivational book titled The Seven Habits of Highly Effective People: Powerful Lessons in Personal Change written by the late Stephen R. Covey.
-Certainly, most writers know of the work because most writers are highly motivated, avid readers who want to be effective.
+I’m sure most folks are aware of the highly successful, self-help/motivational book titled The Seven Habits of Highly Effective People: Powerful Lessons in Personal Change written by the late Stephen R. Covey.
+Certainly, most writers know the work because most writers are highly motivated, avid readers who want to be effective.
 At least we like to think we are. 🙂

 In reviewing Stephen Covey’s original book, he isolated these points: